jbiatek/BSGRulebook/rulebook.md

 In the event of component limitations for ships, the current player decides the order of placement, and if necessary, which ones are placed and which are not placed.
 If a heavy raider cannot become a Centurion due to component limitations, the heavy raider remains on the board.

 When using the Cylon Fleet board and a game effect instructs a player to place Cylon ships on the main game board, draw from the normal pile as usual.
 However, if the normal pile has run out but the Cylon Fleet board has some of the appropriate ship, then ships are drawn from the *lowest numbered* Cylon space area possible.
-This does not affect the other ships in that space area.
-The pursuit track is not advanced.
+This does not affect the other ships in that space area, and the pursuit track is not advanced.
 If both the normal pile and the Cylon Fleet board are out of a ship, then the normal component limitation rules apply.

 When a pilot uses the Hanger Deck, if there are no vipers in the reserves then the pilot may return an unmanned viper in a space area to the reserves and then launch using it.

 When a deck runs out of cards, shuffle its discard pile to create a new deck.
+Exceptions to this rule are the Loyalty deck and the Ally deck, both of which do not get shuffled or used again after they are depleted.

 ### Game turn

 A human player's game turn consists of the following steps:

-1. If there is a Trauma token in the player's current location, they must draw it and place 1 Trauma token from the pool on that location to replace it.
+1. If there is a [Trauma token](#trauma-tokens) in the player's current location, they must draw it and place 1 Trauma token from the pool on that location to replace it.
 1. Receive Skills: Human players receive cards according to their character sheet.
 1. Movement: The player may take 1 move.
-They may also instead use a Movement action.
+They may also instead use a [Movement action](#movement-actions).
-1. At the end of the Movement step, if in a location with 1 or more Ally tokens, choose 1 ally to encounter and resolve it.
+1. At the end of the Movement step, if in a location with 1 or more [Ally tokens](#ally-cards), choose 1 ally to encounter and resolve it.
     - This is simultaneous with Ellen Tigh's "Politically Adroit" since both occur "at the end of your Movement step".
 As always, the current player (Ellen Tigh) may choose which order they are resolved in.
 If encountering an Ally causes a move, she may use "Adroit" in her new location if she hasn't already.
-1. Action: The player may take 1 action.
+1. [Action](#actions--abilities): The player may take 1 action.
-1. Crisis: Unless otherwise indicated, the current player draws and resolves a Crisis card.
+1. [Crisis](#crisis-card-resolution): Unless otherwise indicated, the current player draws and resolves a Crisis card.
-1. Activate Cylon Ships as directed by the bottom left corner of Crisis card(s) played during this turn
+1. [Activate Cylon Ships](#activating-cylon-ships) as directed by the bottom left corner of Crisis card(s) played during this turn
-1. Prepare for Jump for Crisis card(s) played during this turn
+1. Prepare for Jump: For each Crisis card encountered during this turn with the "Prepare for Jump" icon, advance the fleet token 1 space.
+This may trigger [a jump](#jumping-the-fleet).
 1. End turn.
-Discard Crisis cards. *All players* must discard Skill Cards down to the 10 card limit if necessary.
-If any resource is at 0 or lower, humans lose.
+Discard Crisis cards.
+    - *All players* must discard Skill Cards down to the 10 card limit if necessary.
+    - If any resource is at 0 or lower, humans lose.

 Multiple Crisis cards can be resolved in the same turn in certain situations, like the "State of Emergency" card, which allows each player to perform an Action, including Cylon players.
 If this occurs, each Crisis card played is resolved as normal, but the "Activate Cylon Ships" and "Prepare for Jump" icons for each Crisis are not resolved until the end of the turn during the normal "Activate Cylon Ships" and "Prepare for Jump" steps listed above.
 Resolve each Crisis card in the order that they were played.